-Also, the hiring process works two ways.
+Also, the hiring process is a two-way street.
 Candidates are flooded with career options, so they want to know the level of commitment they’ll need to put into your remote hiring process.
-If you don’t show you’re a remote-friendly organization, they’ll simply click onto the next job ad and put the effort in elsewhere.
+If you don’t show you’re a remote-friendly organization, they’ll simply click on the next job ad and put the effort in elsewhere.

-The correct answer – Yes, I assess a candidate’s ability to work remotely alongside their core role.
+The correct remote hiring method: Assess a candidate’s ability to work remotely alongside their core role.

 Remote work is completely different from traditional office work.
 Not only do remote employees possess a completely different mindset to work, but there’s also a range of technical and non-technical skills they’ll need to master to be productive.

 One of the common hiring mistakes new remote employers make is focusing only on the role at hand.
 Whether it’s managing a different time zone, using online communication techniques, or mastering new collaboration tools, remote hiring teams need to diversify their assessment criteria.